Xwei1645/Xwei1645/README.md

 - ⚡ Fun fact: ...
 -->

-This is Xwei, a high school stundent at Wenzhou High School.
+This is Xwei(Wei Wu), a high school stundent at Zhejiang Wenzhou High School.

-- 🌱 I’m currently learning deeper programming basic (sounds strange?) and preparing for senior high school life.
+- 🌱 I’m currently learning and working to create an app called EasiStartup, which may be helpful to manage srartup items of a OS with auto recovery, and preparing for senior high school life.
 - 👯 I’m waiting for a *fùgē*.
 - 📫 How to reach me: [email](mailto:xuwei1645@163.com) or [bilibili](https://space.bilibili.com/573734644).